BLOG

 Why do cockroaches invade social housing?
 ContentsCockroach infestation: Collective housing vs. individual housingLandlord's treatment vs. DIY solution: Advantages and drawbacks.

-The Common Mouse: A Small Rodent Full of ResourcesThe common mouse (Mus musculus) is one of the most common rodents found in urban and suburban environments.
-With a body measuring between 5 and 10 cm and a tail longer than its body, it is incredibly adaptable and can...
+The Brown rat: King of the SewersThe common rat (Rattus norvegicus), also known as the brown rat or sewer rat, is the most common rodent in urban environments.
+With a massive body measuring between 20 and 30 cm and a tail shorter than its body, it is an omnivore with...